pbeheyt/WebNexus-AI/README.md

 1. Navigate to any webpage, Reddit post, or YouTube video
 2. Click the extension icon in your Chrome toolbar
-3. Select your preferred AI platform and summary type
+3. Select your preferred AI platform (Claude, ChatGPT, or DeepSeek)
+4. Choose between default or custom prompts
+5. Customize prompt parameters if using default prompts
-4. Click "Summarize Content"
+6. Click "Summarize Content"

 ### Context Menu

-Right-click on any webpage or selected text and choose "Summarize with AI" for quick access.
+Right-click on any webpage or selected text and choose "Summarize with AI" for quick access using your default settings.

+### Customization Options

+- **Default Prompts**: Customize length, style, language, and additional options
+- **Custom Prompts**: Create and manage your own prompt templates in settings
+- **Content Settings**: Configure extraction parameters like comment limits

 ## Architecture Overview